xavierchia/xavierchia.github.io/help.md

 "Thank you Jakob!
 I had high expectations and you exceeded them, I really appreciate this!
 Your advice was even better than I hoped (and I had high hopes!) and I'll be moving forward with this framework in mind." - Zachariah Lewis

 "This has been extremely helpful.
 Massive thanks!" - [Gabriele Pezzin](https://www.flygohr.com)

+"Thank you very much for this.
+I'm going to do exactly what you suggested [...].
+No questions right now - I'll just get moving on your recommendations."

 ## Why me?